Career Change to Nursing: How to Successfully Transition to a Rewarding Healthcare Career

 Make the Change with Felician

-If you’re looking to make the career change to nursing, you have a rewarding second career ahead.
-While it’s challenging to alter course in your 30s, 40s, or beyond, you won’t look back.
+If you’re ready to make a career change to nursing, you have an exciting future ahead of you.
+While it’s challenging to alter course in your 30s, 40s or beyond, you’re likely to find it’s worth the effort if you have a passion for nursing.

-Contact our admissions counselors to learn more about how Felician can help you can transform your life by making the positive change to nursing.
+Contact our admissions counselors to learn more about how Felician can help you transform your life by making a positive change to nursing.